xdai-nyu/xdai-nyu.github.io/_curriculum/week-14.md

 1. You may create a PDF document with a paper style formating, OR
 1. you may choose to use your [github page website](https://xdai-nyu.github.io/projects/).
 If you use your website, add a googe doc in the submission folder with your project website link, and please format your website well (fix the bold formating, add bullets, link the appropriate links, etc.).
 [Here are some formating tips for markdown pages.](https://www.markdownguide.org/basic-syntax/)

-## Final project report required sections:
+## Final project report required sections [maximum 8 pages, reasonable font size, use any format]:

 1. Abstract: A one paragraph summary of your project.
 1. Introduction: A 1 pager describing the target audience, the need you identified, the research questions or problem statement, the prorotype design, and findings in brief.